MaximilianMcC/ncea-assessment/README.md

 - Made it so that you can't delete a quiz if there is only one
 - Removed ability to have a custom cursor on `ArrowMenu()` menu because it was messing with the spacing

+### 6/4/2022
+- Removed all emojis as they only really work if you are using Windows Terminal and its not default installed on the school computers because they are still on Windows 10

 ---

 ## Debug and testing stuff